mmai/pataphysical-date/README.md

 #pataphysical-date

-A javascript library which convert Gregorian dates to the [Pataphysical Calendar](http://user.icx.net/~richmond/rsr/pataphysique/pataphysique.html)
+A javascript library which converts Gregorian dates to the [Pataphysical Calendar](http://user.icx.net/~richmond/rsr/pataphysique/pataphysique.html)

 ##Usage

 pataphysical-date works in Node.js and the browser.
-It also provide a command line utility.
+It also provides a command line utility.

 ###Node.js